Azrack Mahamat

-Azrack-Yassine Mahamat (born 24 March 1988) is a professional footballer who plays as a defensive midfielder for US Lusitanos Saint-Maur.
-Born in France, he represents the Chad national team internationally.
+Azrack-Yassine Mahamat (born 24 March 1988) is a professional footballer who plays as a defensive midfielder for US Ivry.
+Born in France, he plays for the Chad national team internationally.

 Club career

 Mahamat was born in Créteil, France.
 He started his career at the AJ Auxerre youth academy and, on 18 June 2009, after two years appearing solely for the reserves, he left and signed with RCD Espanyol in Spain, being immediately assigned to the B-team.